5 Habits Scientifically Proven To Increase Longevity And Improve Bone Health

 Considering the relationship between these lifestyle choices is important.
 Participants who engage in 30 minutes of exercise every day are likely to have a normal BMI, so along with a healthy weight, they’re getting bone-building benefits.
 It’s a great example of how making one healthy lifestyle choice can lead to additional positive changes.

 Maintaining a healthy BMI can extend your life expectancy.
-Weight maintenance isn’t a goal of the Save Our Bones Program, but it’s a common “side effect” since weight often reflects lifestyle.
+Weight maintenance isn’t a goal of the Osteoporosis Reversal Program, but it’s a common “side effect” since weight often reflects lifestyle.
 A healthy weight sets you up for stronger bones.

 Eat A Healthy Diet